About

 • Middle School Service Day

-In early October while the Upper School took the PSAT, Middle School students performed acts of service.
+In early October while Upper School students took the PSAT, Middle School students performed acts of service.
 While the seventh and eighth grade students traveled off campus, the sixth grade students remained on campus.
-After playing bible trivia, they made sandwiches that were then donated to those in need, wrote letters to veterans thanking them for their service, and picked up trash on the CPS campus.
+After playing Bible trivia, they made sandwiches that were then donated to those in need, wrote letters to veterans thanking them for their service, and picked up trash on campus.

 • Academic Pathways Speaker